istio/istio.io/content/docs/concepts/multicluster-deployments/index.md

-If setting up an environment with universal pod-to-pod connectivity is difficult or impossible, it may still be possible to configure a single control plane topology using Istio gateways and configuring Istio Pilot to enable location-aware service routing (a.k.a. split-horizon EDS).
+If setting up an environment with universal pod-to-pod connectivity is difficult or impossible, it may still be possible to configure a single control plane topology using Istio gateways and by enabling Istio Pilot's location-aware service routing feature, a.k.a., split-horizon EDS (Endpoint Discovery Service).
+This approach still requires connectivity to Kubernetes API servers from all of the clusters as, for example, on managed Kubernetes services where the API servers run on a network accessible to all tenant clusters.
+If this is not possible, a multiple control plane topology is probably a better alternative.

 {{< image width="80%" ratio="36.01%"
     link="./multicluster-split-horizon-eds.svg"
     caption="Istio mesh spanning multiple Kubernetes clusters using single Istio control plane and Gateway to reach remote pods"
     >}}

-In this configuration, the control plane forwards a request from a sidecar in one cluster to a service in the same cluster using the local service IP as usual.
-If the destination workload is running in a different cluster, the control plane uses the remote cluster Gateway IP to connect to the service instead.
+In this configuration, a request from a sidecar in one cluster to a service in the same cluster is forwarded to the local service IP as usual.
+If the destination workload is running in a different cluster, the remote cluster Gateway IP is used to connect to the service instead.
 Visit our [single control plane with gateways example](/) (TODO ref: /docs/examples/multicluster/split-horizon-eds/) to experiment with this feature.

-Note that this approach still requires connectivity between the Istio control plane and the Kubernetes API servers on every cluster.
-If this is also difficult or impossible, a multiple control plane topology is probably a better alternative.

 ### Multiple control plane topology